obodnikov/pollen-web-application/README.md

 5. **Read Recommendations**: Follow health advice based on pollen levels
 6. **Switch Languages**: Use the language selector to toggle between English and Russian
 7. **Refresh Data**: Click the refresh button to get updated information
+8. **Add to Home Screen**: On iOS/Android, add the app to your home screen for quick access

 ## API Configuration 🔧